dealingwith/daniel-industries/_posts/2019-05-12-this-weekend.markdown

 There's a block party on our block.
 Go participate.
 The kids are having fun.
 So many kids.

 Work until midnight.
 Can't sleep.
-Bing Netflix until 4am.
+Binge Netflix until 4am.
 Damn insomnia.

 ---